-Figure IO-4.Temporal trend in the ratios $B{current}/B{MSY}$ (x-axis) and $F{current}/F{MSY}$ (y-axis) for bigeye tuna in the IO.
-Black circles represent the annual median values over time (white circle is 2009).
-Dots and blue squares indicate uncertainty in the current status estimated from models that make different assumptions.
+Figure IO-4.
+Temporal trend in the ratios $B{current}/B{MSY}$ (x-axis) and $F{current}/F{MSY}$ (y-axis) for bigeye tuna in the IO.
+Purple circles represent the annual median values over time.
+Dots indicate uncertainty in the current status estimated from models that make different assumptions.
 Colors are taken from IOTC reports and do not necessarily correspond to the colors used for ratings in the ISSF Stock Status Report.

-Limit reference point: Interim limits of $0.5B{MSY}$ and $1.3F{MSY}$.
+Limit reference point: Interim limits of 0.5B{MSY} and 1.3F{MSY}.
 Resolution 13/10 requests the SC to assess and further review the adopted limits for consideration at the 2014 annual meeting.

-Target reference point: Interim targets of B{MSY} and F{MSY}.
+Target reference point: Interim targets of B{MSY} and F{MSY} .
 Resolution 13/10 requests the SC to assess and further review the adopted limits for consideration at the 2014 annual meeting.